simplworld/simpl.world.website/_posts/1018-06-21-understanding-the-simpl-data-model-and-scope-api.md

 A Scenario encapsulates a set of Decisions and Results possibly over several Periods for a RunUser or for a World.

-Simpl Scope API

-Simpl applications need to restrict the amount of game data loaded into the browser.
-This is done by filtering out data unrelated to the currently logged in user.
-When a user logs into the game frontend, a query is run that determines their RunUsers within the game.
-The query results are used to load appropriate game data into the browser by the simpl-react Javascript package.

-By default, leaders have access to all data for their Runs.
-Players in single-player games typically only have access to data associated with their Scenarios.
-Players in multi-player games typically only access data associated with their World within a Run.
-However, the API also supports multi-player game users having private Scenarios used to test out strategies prior to committing final decisions.

-The Simpl Scope API provided by the simpl-modelservice Python package supports loading only data from Runs with which the user has a RunUser relationship.
-The relationships of the Scope classes form a directed acyclic graph (see below) that can be traversed using the parent/child access functions of the API.